snow on a cruise ship

 Votes

-I started thinking about this topic a few months ago.
-I was planning a cruise for one of our clients who wanted to sail on MSC Meriviglia out of Brooklyn, New York.
-Now you might not think about New York City as a year-round cruise port but the folks at MSC have found a way for it to work pretty well and the winter prices are SUPER CHEAP so that's a win for everyone.
-The same is true for Norwegian Cruise Line who has two ships based in NYC during the winter.
+I started thinking about this topic a few months ago when planning a cruise for one of our clients who wanted to sail on MSC Meraviglia out of Brooklyn, New York.
+Now you might not think about New York City as a year-round cruise port, but multiple cruise lines have found a way for it to work pretty well - and the winter prices are significantly cheaper, which is a win for everyone.

-The question is ... what happens in that scenario?
+The question is - what happens when winter weather hits?
 Do cruise ships have shovels?
 Do the crew break out snow boots?
 Do they salt the decks?

-Yes, cruise lines are typically very well prepared for weather situations even if they are rare.
-One crew member I spoke with told me that on his Antarctica voyages that they had shovels and training on snow as well as ice removal to make sure that guest safety standards were maintained.
-Similar practices exist on any ship operating in a climate that might experience severe winter weather.
+Yes, cruise lines are typically well prepared for weather situations even if rare.
+One crew member told me that on his Antarctica voyages they had shovels and training on snow and ice removal.
+Similar practices exist on any ship operating in climates that might experience severe winter weather.

-From the passenger perspective, the simple answer is the same as with any inclement weather such as a rainstorm ... the crew is really really good at offering indoor activities such as movies in the theater, trivia games in the bars, and shopping sales to encourage folks to have a great time indoors.
-Plus, in all of these situations (except maybe cruises out of New York City) the ship will very quickly be out of the cold and whatever snow and ice might have accumulated will quickly disapear.
+From the passenger perspective, the crew is really good at offering indoor activities - movies, trivia games, shopping sales - to encourage folks to have a great time indoors.
+Plus, in most situations, the ship will quickly be out of the cold, and any accumulated snow will disappear.

 When and Where Snow Occurs on Cruise Ships

-While snow might seem like an unlikely occurrence on a cruise ship, you'll find that it occasionally happens, particularly when setting out from northern ports during winter months.
-With year round cruising from New York and potentially Philadelphia in the future, snow on a cruise could be more common.
+While snow might seem like an unlikely occurrence on a cruise ship, you'll find that it occasionally happens, particularly when setting out from northern ports during winter months or when unusual weather patterns push cold air further south than expected.

 New York